ErinConradMountain/qwen-chatbot/README.md

 ## Notes

-- The script defaults to the `mock` provider, so it never sends network traffic unless you explicitly opt in.
+- The script defaults to the `mock` provider so it never sends network traffic unless you opt in.
-- The OpenAI provider imports the `openai` package lazily; install dependencies with `pip install -r requirements.txt` if you plan to use it.
+- The OpenAI and Qwen providers import their SDKs lazily; install dependencies with `pip install -r requirements.txt` if you plan to use them.
-- The Ollama provider now depends on the `requests` package for HTTP calls.
+- The Ollama and Qwen providers depend on the `requests` package for HTTP calls.

 ## Repository status

-This starter was added to make testing easy.
-If you need more features, feel free to build on top of it.
+This starter is intentionally lightweight to make local iteration and remote CI easy.
+Extend it as you wish.